-As you prepare yourself for pregnancy, you gradually rediscover your inner strength.
-You need to take care of yourself so that the baby inside you is born as a healthy and capable child who can face the pressures of our increasingly complex world.
+As you prepare yourself for pregnancy, you gradually rediscover your inner strength – your patience, calmness, and energy.
+You realise that you need to take care of yourself, so that the baby inside you is born as a healthy and capable child who can face the pressures of our increasingly complex world.
 An Ayurvedic solution to this situation has slowly gained momentum — a process called Garbh Sanskar.

 What is Garbh Sanskar?

 Every parent wants the best for their child.
-A healthy pregnancy is necessary to ensure the baby’s well-being after birth too.
-Garbh Sanskar has gained popularity as an enabler for the mental and physical development of the baby.
+A healthy pregnancy not only ensures a baby’s health in the womb, but after birth, too.
+The practice of Garbh Sanskar has gained popularity as an enabler for the mental and physical development of the baby.

-It might sound odd but ask any mother and she is sure to tell you that bonding with the baby starts as soon as one conceives.
-That is why you see mothers speaking to their baby bump or even making an effort to think good thoughts or do things that soothe the baby.
-While most pregnant mothers do it as a feel-good factor, it does have more deep-rooted benefits too.
+Mother-baby bonding begins as soon as a woman conceives.
+As odd as that may sound, any mother will tell you that she unconsciously begins speaking to the foetus inside her.
+You can see plenty of mommy-to-bes speaking to their baby bumps or even making an effort to think good thoughts or do things that soothe the baby.
+While most pregnant mothers do it as a feel-good factor, it does have more deep-rooted benefits.

-There is now a growing body of scientific evidence that supports the practices related to Garbh Sanskar and its effect on the unborn child.
-Modern studies have proved that a foetus can respond to external stimulus.
-In fact, the hormonal secretions activated by the mother’s thoughts can also impact the baby in her womb.
+There is now a growing body of scientific evidence that supports the practices related to Garbh Sanskar and their effects on an unborn child.
+Modern studies have proved that a foetus can respond to external stimuli.
+In fact, the hormonal secretions activated by the mother’s thoughts can also impact the baby in her womb!

 Garbh Sanskar is not only about the care taken during pregnancy, but about starting preparations at least a year before conception.
 Garbh Sanskar covers pre-pregnancy, pregnancy as well as the breastfeeding phase, guiding parents until the child is about 2 years old.